nashville-software-school/client-side-mastery/book-1-martins-aquarium/chapters/GETTING_STARTED_MAC.md

 ## Hardware

-Up until now, you didn't have the power to destroy your machine, but within the first two weeks of attending Nashville Software School you will have that power.
+Up until now, you didn't have the power to destroy your machine, but within the first two weeks of attending NewForce you will have that power.
 Go buy a backup drive RIGHT NOW and start backing up your entire hard drive.

 **Seriously, right now!**